Does the Bible Require Unconditional Support for Israel?

 Key point: Paul says Genesis 12:3 was "the gospel announced in advance," fulfilled in Christ.
 If you belong to Christ, you are Abraham's seed (Galatians 3:29).

-First, notice who God was speaking to: Abraham personally.
-The pronouns are singular throughout.
+But notice: God was speaking to Abraham personally (singular pronouns throughout).
 Abraham lived around 2000 BC; the modern state of Israel was founded in 1948 AD.
-That's a 4,000-year gap.
-Can we simply transfer a promise made to one man onto a modern political entity?
+Can we simply transfer a promise made to one man onto a modern political entity 4,000 years later?

 "Abram believed the LORD, and he credited it to him as righteousness."